terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/security/authorization/claims.md

 }
 ```

-<span data-ttu-id="24e8e-121">Le `AuthorizeAttribute` attribut peut être appliqué à un contrôleur entier, dans cette instance uniquement la stratégie de correspondance des identités peut accéder à une Action sur le contrôleur.</span><span class="sxs-lookup"><span data-stu-id="24e8e-121">The `AuthorizeAttribute` attribute can be applied to an entire controller, in this instance only identities matching the policy will be allowed access to any Action on the controller.</span></span>
+<span data-ttu-id="a2efb-121">L’attribut `AuthorizeAttribute` peut être appliqué à un contrôleur entier. dans ce cas, seules les identités correspondant à la stratégie seront autorisées à accéder à une action sur le contrôleur.</span><span class="sxs-lookup"><span data-stu-id="a2efb-121">The `AuthorizeAttribute` attribute can be applied to an entire controller, in this instance only identities matching the policy will be allowed access to any Action on the controller.</span></span>

 ```csharp
 [Authorize(Policy = "EmployeeOnly")]